alvareztomas1/alvareztomas1/README.md

 # Hi <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> My names is Tomás Alvarez

 I am currently studing to become a full stack developer currently studying in [r/Argentina-Programa](https://argentinaprograma.com/).
-Also, looking to found a job to get experience, continue learning and where i can apply my knowleadge on a real enviroment.
+Also, looking to found a job to get experience, continue learning and a place where i can apply my knowleadge on a real enviroment.

 ### Contact